cuando123/TimeToParty_FlutterApp/README.md

 3. Uncomment the code relating to games services in `lib/main.dart`.

     ```dart
-    // TODO: When ready, uncomment the following lines.
+    //TO_DO: When ready, uncomment the following lines.

     GamesServicesController? gamesServicesController;
     // if (!kIsWeb && (Platform.isIOS || Platform.isAndroid)) {